 HopServe50 is an academic year service challenge to all undergraduate and graduate Homewood students to serve a minimum of 50 hours of non-paid civic engagement activities in Baltimore City.
 This includes activities with organizations whose work benefits the residents of our community.
 There are two tiers of HopServe50: HopServe50 and HopServe50 Plus.
 Read below to learn about the different tiers.

-Registered participants who complete at least 50 qualifying service hours or non-paid civic engagement activities between August 30, 2018 and ends on April 26, 2019 are eligible to receive the HopServe50 Certificate.
+Registered participants who complete at least 50 qualifying service hours or non-paid civic engagement activities during the academic year are eligible to receive the HopServe50 Certificate.
 You’ll also be invited to an end of the year celebration that you won’t want to miss!

-Registered participants who complete 100+ qualifying service hours or non-paid civic engagement activities between August 30, 2018 and ends on April 26, 2019 are eligible to receive the HopServe50 Plus Certificate.
+Registered participants who complete 100+ qualifying service hours or non-paid civic engagement activities during the academic year are eligible to receive the HopServe50 Plus Certificate.
 Similar to the HopServe50 achievers, registered participants who complete over 100 service hours will also be invited to an end of the year celebration!

 Fiona Pat ’20